Nine Yin ManualEverything About Age of Wushu

 This is why so-called "skillful" Wushu YouTubers hide their inner bar when they upload videos, because they don't want to expose how unskilled they really are.
 It is generally agreed upon within the community that any video upload, with the inner bar unironically hidden, automatically labels the uploader as a clown, and the video as meaningless.

 Another method of detecting autoswap, without YouTube, is by viewing a suspected player's equipment while they're in combat.
-If they swap wristguards and annotation books at the exact same time, then that is guaranteed autoswapping.
+If they swap wristguards and annotation books at the exact same frame (give or take 2), then that is guaranteed autoswapping.

 3. Penglai Island/Shifting Palace Teleport